 5. Global and Swiss greenhouse gas emission reduction targets and adaptation to climate change (responses)

 The Paris Agreement provides the framework for climate policy after 2020.
 Under the agreement in 2015, the international community set the target of limiting the average global temperature increase to well under 2 °C compared to the pre-industrial period and aims to keep warming at a maximum of 1.5 °C. Global greenhouse gas emissions must therefore amount to net zero by the second half of the century, i.e. greenhouse gas emissions may not exceed the amount that can be sequestered by natural and technical storage.

-By ratifying the Paris Agreement, Switzerland has committed in a next step to reducing greenhouse gas emissions by 50% compared to 1990 by 2030.
+By ratifying the Paris Agreement, Switzerland has committed in a next step to reducing greenhouse gas emissions by at least 50% compared to 1990 by 2030.